contentauth/c2pa-rs/2024_API_NOTES.md

 ### Remote URLs and embedding
 The default operation of c2pa signing is to embed a c2pa manifest store into an asset.
 We also return the c2pa manifest store so that it can be written to a sidecar or uploaded to a remote service.
-- The API supports embedding a a remote url reference into the asset.
+- The API supports embedding a remote url reference into the asset.
 - The remote URL is stored in different ways depending on the asset, but is often stored in XMP data.
 - The remote URL must be added to the asset before signing so that it can be hashed along with the asset.
 - Not all file formats support embedding remote URLs or embedding manifests stores.